 Common Medications May Cause Adrenal Insufficiency

-by Mark Newman, MS
+Mark Newman, MS

-To "know" if a patient's adrenal production of cortisol may be suppressed, you HAVE to test free cortisol AND metabolites.
+To "know" if a patient's adrenal production of cortisol may be suppressed, you MUST test free cortisol AND metabolites.
 Take these two cases as an example.
 The free cortisol pattern is similarly low.
 Cortisol production (as approximated by measuring metabolized cortisol) is vastly different (patient #1 makes >12X more cortisol).

-Remember that long-term glucocorticoid use is another factor that can up-regulate cortisol clearance.
-This can lead to cases like Patient #1 where free cortisol is low even if cortisol production is NOT suppressed.
 These two examples show that if you want to "KNOW" if cortisol production is suppressed, you must test free cortisol and metabolites - otherwise you are still guessing.

 Keep scrolling to read about the difference in cortisol testing with the DUTCH method and for important highlights from the research article.